 3.2.1 Initial Generation Phase.
 Following the connection of input fields to their corresponding elements within the form, we can make educated guesses regarding the specific constraints associated with each field.
-For instance, at this stage, we possess knowledge of the type requirement imposed upon the From 1 input field, derived from its underlying HTML code, we have inferred the surrounding textual context including its associated label, and we have established a relationship between the From 1, To 1, and From 2 input fields.
-Leveraging this information, humans are capable of inferring a significant number of constraints (e.g., the field should be alphabetical, not equal to the To 1 or From 2 fields, etc.).
-If the specific application context for which the form is intended is known, we can infer virtually all of the constraints for the From 1 field.
+For instance, at this stage, we possess knowledge of the type requirement imposed upon the From input field, derived from its underlying HTML code (Listing 1), we have inferred the surrounding textual context including its associated label, and we have established a relationship between the From and To input fields.
+Leveraging this information, humans are capable of inferring a significant number of constraints (e.g., the field should be alphabetical, not equal to the To field, etc.).
+If the specific application context for which the form is intended is known, we can infer virtually all of the constraints for the From field, as outlined in section 2.

 Leveraging the vast datasets on which LLMs are trained, we anticipate their ability to perform similar inferential tasks as humans.
 Therefore, following the construction of FERG, our subsequent step involves utilizing the relationships and information it encodes to infer an initial set of constraints for the form's input fields.
-To achieve this, we employ an LLM, tasked with selecting a series of constraints from a pre-defined list of constraint templates, as outlined in Table 2.
+To achieve this, we employ an LLM, tasked with selecting a series of constraints from a pre-defined list of constraint templates, as outlined in Table 1.